svaldesoliva/hipodromo_python/README.md

 # Hippodrome (Horse Racing) in Python 🐎

 Simple terminal horse racing betting game with color output and a language selector (English/Español).
-Balance and language are persisted under `~/.config/hipodromo`.
+Settings now use a single config file at `~/.config/hipodromo/config.json`.

+New in v0.3:
+- Odds per horse with fair-ish payouts (house edge ~10%).
+- Fast mode toggle and CLI flags.
+- Seeded runs and configurable number of horses.

 <details>
 <summary><strong>English</strong></summary>